 In any case, you should consult with a doctor before making a decision regarding your treatment.
 Service dogs can be costly, and they may not be the right choice for everyone.
 If you simply want a companion to help you cope with the stress and pain of migraines, consider getting an emotional support animal instead!
 The requirements are far laxer, and the costs are much lower as well.

 It is also important to make the distinction between a service dog and an emotional support animal, which are confused with one another.
 A service, as discussed, is specifically trained to help with the prevention, treatment and aftercare of individuals with a condition, such as chronic migraines.
 An emotional support animal, however, is not specifically trained and is there solely for emotional support.
-Another distinction to make is with a therapy dog, which is not protected on airlines, with housing or in most public places in the same manner an emotional support animal or service dog is.
+Another distinction to make is with a therapy dog, which is not protected on airlines, with housing or in most public places in the same manner a service dog is.

 Not every service dog is the same.
 In fact, each one is completely unique and tailored to meet the needs of its owner.
 Even more than that, each dog, in general, has a unique personality.
 It is helpful to consider the type of dog you want before purchasing a service dog for migraines.